SublimeText/LaTeXTools/README.markdown

 - `C-l,C-u` gives you `\underline{blah}`
 - `C-l,C-n` wraps the selected text in a LaTeX environment structure.
 You get `\begin{env}`,`blah`, `\end{env}` on three separate lines, with `env` selected.
 Change `env` to whatever environment you want, then hit Tab to move to the end of the environment.

+These commands also work if there is no selection.
+In this case, they try to do the right thing; for example, `C-l,C-e` gives `\emph{}` with the cursor between the curly braces.

 Command completion, snippets, etc.
 ----------------------------------